caglarcavdar93/onlinemonitoring/README.md

 To read data from KepServerEX you obviously need to download [KepServerEX](https://www.kepware.com/en-us/content-gates/ex-demo-download-content-gate/?product=d2239b8c-36f2-4d07-8fbd-e223d0e26bbf&gate=8a5e8dd5-6edf-4d68-aa36-72f97b11e612).
 You also need an mqtt server.
 You can download [Mosquitto](https://mosquitto.org/download/) and run it locally.

 ## Mosquitto MQTT
-> After you download Mosquitto you need to do change its configuration to read data over web.
+> After you download Mosquitto you need to change its configuration to read data over web.
 The conf file is pretty much self explanatory.
 - Go to Program Files\mosquitto edit mosquitto.conf with any notepad program.
 - Add these lines:
   - port 1883